 - Identify your strengths and expertise to base your app idea

-- Evaluate the market and TA (models like SWOT, Porter’s 5 Forces, PEST can help)
+- Evaluate the market and TA (models like SWOT, Porter’s 5 Forces, and PEST can help)

 - Set your digital business direction and strategy clearly (utilize Business Model Canvas)